fruitbox12/eth-router/README.md

 ## Why is this useful?

-A remote application connect to an RPC doesn't expose many features and has no built in authentication.
+A an application connection to an RPC doesn't expose many features and has no built in authentication.
 This is a layer to add some of that.
 Any features available in Rails could be used with this router as a departure point.
 Things such as

 * Authentication with API tokens
 * Oauth or SAML security
-* Possible API transformations to extend the web3 specification
+* API transformations to extend the web3 specification
 * One gateway to many backend networks (Mainnet, various testing networks, private blockchains)
+* Do "blockchain stuff" in a relational database

 ## API endpoint mapping